I’m all for preparing for the worst, but if you’re going to prepare, remember your brain is your most valuable asset. Don’t buy dumb stuff.

 Beyond the fact that most of the food in the kit requires substantial cooking, variety is lacking, as is protein.
 The kit contains 30 servings of each of the following foods: Cheese, Cheesy Broccoli Rice, Creamy Potato Soup, Creamy Chicken Rice, Hearty Vegetable Blend, Instant Potatoes, Macaroni, Maple Brown Sugar Oatmeal plus 80 servings of instant milk powder.
 You are going to be eating the exact same set of foods every single day.

 The downside?
-Their basic on year kit on year contains 1,200 calories per day per person.
+Their basic one year kit on year contains 1,200 calories per day per person.
 That’s enough to keep you alive, but you’ll need to supplement it this kit with foraging, gardening or hunting to make it realistic.
-If you want more substantial amounts of food, you have to upgrade to their premium kit which includes a lot more variety and over 1,900 calories per person per day, but at almost twice the cost.
+If you want more substantial amounts of food, you have to upgrade to their premium kit which includes a lot more variety and over 1,900 calories per person per day for only about 20% more money.
+Well worth it in my opinion.

 Wise Food Storage